10th March, 2022

 Find out more about the difference between site-specific and generic risk assessments in our blog post.

 It is not always possible to prepare for every risk or hazard.
 A written risk assessment should assess the level of 'unknown' risks.
-Where a certain element of dynamic risk analysis is required, workers need to have the skills and awareness to recognise and deal with danger.
+Where an element of dynamic risk analysis is required, workers need to have the skills and awareness to recognise and deal with danger.

 Where there are dynamic elements to a risk assessment, workers need to have the confidence and judgement to know when it is not safe to proceed.
-Extra training will help to develop these skills, particularly with lone workers who might not have anyone close by to ask advice from.
+Extra training will help to develop these skills.
+This training is particularly critical for lone workers who might not have anyone close by to ask advice from at the time.